afifaniks/afifaniks-github-io-old/README.md

 - About Section
 - Write to Admin Page

----

 ## NOTES
 - ANIMATED PARTICLES ARE CREATED BY USING particle-js LIBRARY.

-> ANYTHING OF THIS PROJECT CAN BE CHANGED ANYTIME SO THE VIDEO OR SCREENSHOTS MIGHT NOT BE THE SAME AS CURRENT VERSION.
+> **ANYTHING OF THIS PROJECT CAN BE CHANGED ANYTIME SO THE VIDEO OR SCREENSHOTS MIGHT NOT BE THE SAME AS CURRENT VERSION.**

-> YOU CAN REUSE MY DESIGN BUT YOU'RE SUGGESTED TO DELETE THE google* FILE FROM PROJECT DIRECTORY.
+> **YOU CAN REUSE MY DESIGN BUT YOU'RE SUGGESTED TO DELETE THE _googlefa6df799d11f2f58_ FILE FROM PROJECT DIRECTORY.**